crossbario/crossbar/docs/pages/programming-guide/pubsub/How-Subscriptions-Work.rst

 to this topic comes in, an event is dispatched to all WAMP clients which are currently registered for the topic.

     Note: WAMP uses URIs to identify topics.
-There are some `specific rules regarding URI formatting <URI%20Format>`__.
+There are some :doc:`specific rules regarding URI formatting <../general/URI-Format>`.

 For example, any WAMP client which has registered a subscription for the topic ``com.myapp.topic1`` receives an event whenever any other client